Shreds

 ### Get Access to the Shreds

-Ask for shred delivery in official support ticket in [Discord](https://discord.gg/2UfWGtUDtN), providing your desired region and destination `ip:port`.
+You can connect your shred stream directly through the [Astralane](https://astralane.io/) portal.
+If you run into any issues, open a support ticket in [Discord](https://discord.gg/2UfWGtUDtN), providing your desired region and destination `ip:port`.

 Currently supported regions:&#x20;

-* FRA (shred relay is on Fra2 Terraswitch for co-location)
+* FRA (shred relay is on Fra2 Terraswitch and Cherry for co-location)

 * NY (shred relay is on Ewr2 Terraswitch for co-location)